swayos/swayos.github.io/README.md

 }
 ```

-- How to set default terminal and browser
+- *8How to set default terminal and browser**
-- Edit sway confing at ~/.config/sway/conifg, modify $terminal and $browser constant values
+Edit sway confing at ~/.config/sway/conifg, modify $terminal and $browser constant values

-- Why google chrome instead of chromium?
+- **Why google chrome instead of chromium?**
-- SwayOS's intention is to create a user-friendly tiling window manager experience for less experienced users/switchers, and for that Libreoffice and Google sync enabled chrome is mandatory, spotify and netflix are also a reason.
+SwayOS's intention is to create a user-friendly tiling window manager experience for less experienced users/switchers, and for that Libreoffice and Google sync enabled chrome is mandatory, spotify and netflix are also a reason.

-- How to change display brightness
+- **How to change display brightness**
-- with brightness keys
+with brightness keys
-- by moving mouse over lcd pecentage in status bar and scroll
+by moving mouse over lcd pecentage in status bar and scroll

-- What applications do you propose for multimedia work?
+- **What applications do you propose for multimedia work?**
-- Photoshop -> GIMP
+Photoshop -> GIMP
-- Illustrator -> Inkscape
+Illustrator -> Inkscape
-- After Effects -> Natron
+After Effects -> Natron
-- Premiere Pro - Davinci Resolve
+Premiere Pro - Davinci Resolve
-- Adobe XD -> Figma
+Adobe XD -> Figma
-- Cinema 4D/3DS Max -> Blender
+Cinema 4D/3DS Max -> Blender

-- What applications do you propose to make SwayOS experience better?
+- **What applications do you propose to make SwayOS experience better?**
-- hardinfo for hardware information
+hardinfo for hardware information
-- tlp for energy saving features
+tlp for energy saving features
-- nvidia for nvidia/nvidia-intel hybrid gpus
+nvidia for nvidia/nvidia-intel hybrid gpus
-- ati for ati/ati-intel hybrud gpus
+ati for ati/ati-intel hybrud gpus
-- noisetorch for noise cancellation during meetings
+noisetorch for noise cancellation during meetings
-- qemu and virt-manager for virtualization
+qemu and virt-manager for virtualization

-- What do you propose for gaming
+- **What do you propose for gaming**
-- steam, enable proton in settings and you can play 95% of all windows games
+Steam, enable proton in settings and you can play 95% of all windows games

-- Where can I see all my installed applciations?
+- **Where can I see all my installed applciations?*8
-- Launch app store, under Installed you see all programs your system have and among them there are your desktop apps.
+Launch app store, under Installed you see all programs your system have and among them there are your desktop apps.

-- How to make a specific program open in a floating window always?
+- **How to make a specific program open in a floating window always?**
-- Enable the program to be a floating in sway config.
+Enable the program to be a floating in sway config.

-- Chrome says its out of date
+- *8Chrome says its out of date**
-- Open the app store, open preferences, go to third-party, Enable AUR support and enable check for updates
+Open the app store, open preferences, go to third-party, Enable AUR support and enable check for updates